-Administration is concerned that there are no proposed stations along this line within the City of Vincent.
 The transport network within the City of Vincent plays a vital role in reducing car dependence due to its location in proximity to the CBD.
 The City's current demographic data from the Australian Bureau of Statistics and Informing Decisions (ID) indicates that 73% of daily trips to work to the City of Vincent are taken by a car, which is far greater than the average for the Perth metropolitan area of 67.5%.
 In addition to this the data shows that 42% of people who work in the City of Vincent travel from the northern suburbs including the Cities of Joondalup and Stirling.
 Furthermore, 18% of the City's residents drive to work in the CBD.

-The provision of additional station/s along this proposed rail line would better service residents and workers both within and beyond the City of Vincent and would contribute to the draft PTPs outcomes of:
+The provision of light rail and additional station/s along this proposed rail line would better service residents and workers both within and beyond the City of Vincent and would contribute to the draft PTPs outcomes of: